 - Sprayed from the anal glands, skunk secretions cause horrible odors and temporary blindness.

 - With this defense, skunks can spray predators and people up to 10 feet away.

 - Although skunks are detested for their odor, they also damage landscapes, plants, and structures when they dig for food.

 - One of the most common carriers of rabies, skunks are also known transmitters of canine distemper, hepatitis, tularemia, and Q-fever.

 Full-Service Skunk Removal & Prevention

 Landowners risk the possibility of being sprayed when they approach skunks.
 Mishandling can also lead to bites, which require immediate professional medical attention.
 Instead of attempting removal, property owners should call Critter Control of Cape Cod to assist with any skunk problems.
-We employ only expert-level pest professionals to ensure jobs are done the correct and safest way possible for both property owners and the animals.
+We employ only expert-level professionals to ensure jobs are done the correct and safest way possible for both property owners and the animals.

 We can help remove skunks for good.
 Call the Critter Control of Cape Cod office today!Request a Quote